-The ATAR is a rank based on an aggregate of scaled marks in 10 units of ATAR courses comprising your:
+In NSW, your ATAR is based on an aggregate of scaled marks in 10 units of ATAR courses comprising your:

-- best eight units from your remaining units, which can include no more than two units of Category B courses.
+- best 8 units from your remaining units, which can include no more than two units of Category B courses.

 Although eligibility for an ATAR requires completion of at least four subjects, the aggregate may be based on fewer subjects; for example, English Advanced, HSC English Extension 1 and Extension 2, HSC Mathematics Extension 1 and Extension 2, and one other 2-unit course.
 But you must still satisfactorily complete at least four subjects to be eligible for an ATAR.

 Both HSC marks and ATARs are derived from raw examination marks and moderated school assessments.
-However, HSC marks and the ATAR are calculated separately and are two very different measures of achievement: HSC marks provide a measure of the student’s performance against performance bands while the ATAR ranks the student among their entire Year 7 cohort.
+However, HSC marks and the ATAR are calculated separately and are two very different measures of achievement: HSC marks provide a measure of a student’s performance against performance bands while the ATAR ranks a student among their entire Year 7 cohort.